voidspace/voidspace.github.io/advanced.md

 * The Core Python Object Model
 * Testing with pytest
 * Floats, Unicode, and Regular Expressions
-* List Comprehensions and Generator Expressions
+* List Comprehensions, Generator Expressions & Function Signatures
 * Advanced Python OOP

 An additional optional module "Data Science Overview" is available on request.

 To add:

-* New module on functions coming soon
 * Module on datetime handling

 # Modules